RoboJackets/gatech-aws-credentials/README.md

 # gatech-aws-credentials
-Retrieve credentials for GT AWS accounts using SSO
+Retrieve credentials for Georgia Tech AWS accounts using CAS